WWF's Emergency Fund for Amazon Fires

 In August, the Amazon burned at an alarming rate.
 Home to more indigenous people than anywhere else, habitat for 10% of all known species, and critical to the health of everyone on Earth, it was an environmental disaster of global proportions.

-The fires—fueled by an uptick in deforestation and illegal burning combined with dry weather conditions—are wreaking havoc as they cross national borders and jump rivers, consuming this incredible ecosystem as they move.
+The fires—fueled by an uptick in deforestation and illegal burning combined with dry weather conditions—wreaked havoc as they cross national borders and jump rivers, consuming the incredible ecosystem as they moved.

-WWF has formed an emergency fund to drive critical resources to the people at the front lines of the dramatic fires, specifically to local civil society organizations that represent and work with indigenous peoples and local communities to protect the Amazon.
-Every dollar you donate will go to partners on-the-ground.
+WWF formed an emergency fund to drive critical resources to the people at the front lines of the dramatic fires, specifically to local civil society organizations that represent and work with indigenous peoples and local communities to protect the Amazon.
+Every dollar you donated will go to partners on-the-ground.